philnguyen/examples/README.md

   (check-equal? (factorial 4) (* 1 2 3 4)))

 ```

-At the moment, it's neccessary for the enclosing module to explicitly require `(for-syntax racket/base examples)`.

 The `with-examples` form takes the list of names in the same files that it's referring to,
 followed by arbitrary Racket expressions.